TangibleInc/template-system/tools/git-subrepo/readme.md

 If you specify the `--remote` (and optionally the `--branch`) option, the values will be added to the `<subdir>/.gitrepo` file.
 The `--remote` option is the upstream URL, and the `--branch` option is the upstream branch to push to.
-These values will be needed to do a `git subrepo push` command, but they can be provided later on the `push` command (and saved to `<subdir>/.gitrepo` if you also specify the `--update` option).
+These values will be needed to do a `git-subrepo push` command, but they can be provided later on the `push` command (and saved to `<subdir>/.gitrepo` if you also specify the `--update` option).

-Note: You will need to create the empty upstream repo and push to it on your own, using `git subrepo push <subdir>`.
+Note: You will need to create the empty upstream repo and push to it on your own, using `git-subrepo push <subdir>`.

 The `--method` option will decide how the join process between branches are performed.
 The default option is merge.